ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-h it, the wagon upsef
-and Judge Garrett and one child, and
-Mr. Jones, with two children, were
-drowned.
-Mrs, Jones and Mrs, Gnr­
-rett with the balance of their families
-were saved.
-Had they remained at
-their houses they would have been safe,
-as the water did not get into them.
-The Dispatch gives a list of those
-rendered houseless by this disastrous
-flood, and also of the business houses
-that were washed away.
-There
-but one store left in town, and
-goods in that were dailaged.
-total loss is estimated at $75,000,
-Was
-the
-The
 Printers and Printing.
 The late T. J. Buckingham, in his
 twenty years ago in the Boston Cour­